vednexgen/CoffeeWithJava-Sept25/README.md

 # CoffeeWithJava-Sept25

-This is in main branch.
+This is the project to demonstrate java basics.

-this is second line in feature branch.